Gala-Yuzawa Line

-Gala-Yuzawa Station serves the nearby ski resort Gala Yuzawa (ski lifts operate directly from the station), so the station is only used during the winter period.
+Gala-Yuzawa Station serves the nearby Gala Yuzawa ski resort (ski lifts operate directly from the station), so the station is only used during the winter period.
 During the skiing season, Tanigawa services from Tokyo are extended to run to Gala-Yuzawa.
 All trains on the line are classified as "limited express", so a limited express surcharge is required.

-The branchline was originally built for maintenance purposes, but was upgraded for passenger service from 20 December 1990 when JR East developed the ski resort.
+The branch line was originally built for maintenance purposes, but was upgraded for passenger service from 20 December 1990 when JR East developed the ski resort.
 Outside the winter season, the line is used for switching trains terminating at and departing from Echigo-Yuzawa Station.
+From 1 October 1997, Tanigawa services were used for the all-stations services between Tokyo and Echigo-Yuzawa, replacing the Toki all stations service, however, this service was revived from December 2002 to replace the Asahi service from Tokyo to Niigata.